 Up Close and Personal

-There’s no better way to experience nature up close and personal than by a trip to the Cliffs of Moher: 8 kilometres of sheer rock face shaped by time that is home to a wealth of birds, flowers, marine life and sea and land mammals – making the Cliffs an experience of diversity in action.
+There’s no better way to experience nature up close and personal than by a trip to the Cliffs of Moher: 8 kilometres of sheer rock face shaped by time that is home to a wealth of birds, flowers, marine life and sea and land mammals – making the Cliffs an experience of diversity in action along Ireland’s stunning Wild Atlantic Way.

 While Atlantic Puffin populations are dwindling throughout Europe, the numbers at the Cliff’s are increasing.
 The Cliffs of Moher puffin is a member of the Auk family which winters at sea and returns to shore for the nesting season from late May to mid July.
-The best time for you to view them is between May and June.
+The best time for you to view them along the length of the Cliffs is between May and June.

 It’s not surprising that the Cliffs of Moher boasts one of the major colonies of cliff nesting seabirds in Ireland – offering you a viewing of over 20 different species.
 The area was designated a Special Protection Area (SPA) for Birds under the EU Birds Directive – with internationally important numbers of guillemot and razorbill and also significant numbers of puffin, kittiwake and fulmar.